wp-plugins/online-pre-travel-shopping/readme.txt

 Enter your affiliate ID and set up the default settings on plugin's admin page

 III.
 Usage
-Copy one of the following shorcodes into any post inside WordPress visual editor:
+From the plugin admin you can copy one of the shorcodes into any post inside WordPress visual editor:

 [tg_searchboxes options='{"size":"dynamic"}']